-Many researchers refer to Active Badge [278] as arguably one of the first context-aware applications.
+Many researchers refer to Active Badge [279] as arguably one of the first context-aware applications.
 Active Badge leverages user-worn IR transmitters that emit unique patterns, which can then be used to dynamically update user location.
 ActiveBadge then utilized location information to drive context-aware features such as contextual resource discovery and contextual adaptation.
 This simple yet clever prototype demonstrated one of the earliest instances of a location-based service, a feature that is now pervasive in modern phones.

 Figure 2-1.
-The Active Badge prototype, one of the earliest context-aware
+The Active Badge prototype, a pioneering context-aware system.